phnx/sat-commit-framework/README.md

 With this pipeline, user can conduct various SAT experiment trials on a set of target commits and gather the results for further analyses such as the effectiveness of SATs to detect security issues in the early development process.
 All elements of the pipeline operate in the Docker environment for portability and scalability.
 To modify the runner's resources such as allocated memory or CPU cores, see [this section](#configure-runner-resource).
 To run a trial, user must prepare the list of target commits as described in [this section](#prepare-target-commits-for-sat-trial).
 Then start the trial following the instructions in [this section](#start-a-trial).

 ## Future Work
 We aim to develop this pipeline into a complete end-to-end SAT benchmark for evaluating the performance of *SAT-under-test* on the target commits that contain certain issues.
-To do so, we are working towards accomplishing the following tasks.
+To do so, we are working toward accomplishing the following tasks.
 - Define a standard format for test oracle of the target commits i.e., a) buggy files, buggy functions, or buggy lines in target commits and b) expected issue types such as CWE number
 - Implement an analysis extension to systematically analyze and compare the SAT performance from multople trials i.e., detection effectiveness and computation time
 - Implement a reporting module that automatically translates and visualizes the analysis results